Kinovarobotics/kinova-movo/movo_common/movo_config/README.md

 USE_R85_FOR_MOVEIT_CONFIG
 Set to true to indicate to moveit that a Robotiq gripper of type R85 is to be used.

-MOVO_HAS_RIGHT_KG3_GRIPPER
+MOVO_HAS_RIGHT_ROBOTIQ_GRIPPER
-Set to true if the right is equiped with a gripper of type KG3.
+Set to true if the right is equiped with a Robotiq R85 gripper.

-MOVO_HAS_LEFT_KG3_GRIPPER
+MOVO_HAS_LEFT_ROBOTIQ_GRIPPER
-Set to true if the left is equiped with a gripper of type KG3.
+Set to true if the left is equiped with a Robotiq R85 gripper.